 Students pursuing a degree at Viterbo University may wish to audit a course for personal or professional knowledge.
 Students who are auditing are not required to complete assignments or take examinations, but auditors are expected to attend classes.
 If their attendance is unsatisfactory, auditing students will be administratively withdrawn from the course.
 Students receive no credit for courses that they audit; a grade of "AU" is entered on their records.
 Audited courses do not count toward students' degree requirements.
 To audit a course, students must complete an audit form obtained from the Office of the Registrar.
 The completed form includes the instructor's signature, which signifies consent for the student to audit the course.
 Students must return the completed form to the registrar's office no later than Friday of the first week of class.
-After the first week of classes, students may not change their course status from audit to credit.
-In exceptional circumstances a student may change the status of the course from credit to audit.
+After the first week of classes, students may not change their course from credit to audit.
 In that case, students must file the paperwork no later than the midpoint of the class.
 Students may also repeat audited courses for credit in subsequent semesters.
-Students may not repeat courses for which credit was received as audited courses in subsequent semesters.
 The tuition and fees for audit courses are the same as for credit courses.